CraftAcademy/node_api_generator/README.md

 }
 ```

-You can use your factory to create one anr many instances of the `User` model:
+You can use your factory to create one or many instances of the `User` model:

 ```js
 let author = await factory.create('User')